hyunuk/blinkr/README.md

 # blinkr
-Blinkr is the Chrome Extension that detects eye blink and notify users to prevent their eye dry out.
+blinkr is the Chrome Extension that detects eye blink and notify users to prevent their eye dry out.